mlhartme/stool/README.md

     sc context

-to see available contexts, i.e. places where you can host stages.
+to see available contexts, i.e. places where you can create stages.
 Notes:
-*  if you get an `command not found: sc` error: Stool is not installed on your machine.
+*  if you get a `command not found: sc` error: Stool is not installed on your machine.
    Please refer to the install section below.
-*  if you get an `settings not found` error: Stool is installed, but it's not set up.
+*  if you get a `settings not found` error: Stool is installed, but it's not set up.
    Please run `sc setup`.

 Choose one of the available contexts by running